To access your official course details for the year you started your degree, please visit the handbook

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

-Complete three 1 credit point units from the following list:
+Complete three 1 credit point units from the following course electives:

-Complete four 1 credit point units from the following list:
+Complete four 1 credit point units from the following course electives:

 This course is approved by the University under the Higher Education Standards Framework.